hulingfeng211/react-redux-router-starter-kit/README.md

 # react-redux-router starter kit

-> The starter is used react, redux, react-router-redux, amazeui-touch, gulp and webpack
+> The Demo built with react, redux, react-router-redux, amazeui-touch, gulp and webpack

 ## Instructions